ArtDev-HE/ai-ticket-management-system/docs/system_sync_ref.md

 - Testing
   - `scripts/test_ai_validation.js` added to validate that the backend will fallback to safe descriptors if backend orchestration returns malformed descriptors.
 Run with `npm run test:ai-validation`.

+## 2025-10-10 - Developer session update
+- Additional TypeScript/ESLint pass performed across the frontend to remove explicit `any` usages and add runtime guards for AI/visualization payloads; this reduced static errors and improved robustness when normalizing AI responses for charts.
+- The frontend smoke test harness was fixed and executed against a running local backend; smoke tests completed successfully and backend health was confirmed.
+All changes were committed to `main` (message: "chore: lint/type fixes and run frontend smoke tests").